lem-project/lem-project.github.io/content/en/usage/usage.md

 ### Switching buffers

-To switch buffers, use `C-x Left/Right arrow` (aka `Alt-x previous-buffer` and `next-buffer`).
+To quickly switch buffers, use `C-x Left/Right arrow` (aka `Alt-x previous-buffer` and `next-buffer`).

-To choose a buffer interactively, use `C-x b` (aka `Alt-x list-buffers`).
+To choose a buffer interactively, use `C-x b` (aka `Alt-x select-buffer`).
 You are presented a completion window.
 Type some text to start narrowing the buffers list matching your entry.
 But that's not all.

+Use `C-x C-b` (aka `Alt-x list-buffers`) to manage buffers.
+You are presented the list of existing buffers, into which you can:
+- use Enter to select a buffer,
+- press Space to select or deselect entries, then call an action on them:
+  - use `C-k` to kill the selected buffers.
-You can also use Space to select or deselect entries, then use a right click to choose an action to apply on the selected buffers.
-Default actions are to kill the selected buffers, or to save them.
+  - in a GUI, use a right click to choose an action to apply on the selected buffers.
+The default available actions are to kill the selected buffers, or to save them.

 ### Creating new buffers